Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Agnostic Online Multi-label Learning

 \end{restatable}

 {\bf Sub-linear regret bound independent of label set size.} In section~\ref{sec:regret_mistake_known} we showed a regret bound that is sub-linear but scales with $O(\sqrt{|\cY|})$.
 The following theorem highlights that in the set-valued setting the regret can be made independent of label set size.
-The proof of the following theorem follows techniques similar to those used in \citet{raman2024online}, which in turn build on earlier proof techniques from \citet{hanneke2023multiclass}.
+The proof of the following theorem appears in Appendix~\ref{section:pf_agnostic_set_valued} and follows techniques similar to those used in \citet{raman2024online}, which in turn build on earlier proof techniques from \citet{hanneke2023multiclass}.